tauri-apps/tauri-docs/docs/about/intro.md

 ---
 id: intro
-title: What is Tauri?
 ---

+# What is Tauri?

 Tauri is a toolkit that helps developers make applications for the major desktop platforms - using virtually any frontend framework in existence.
-The core is built with Rust and the CLI leverages Node.js making Tauri a genuinely polyglot approach to creating and maintaining great apps.
+The core is built with Rust, and the CLI leverages Node.js making Tauri a genuinely polyglot approach to creating and maintaining great apps.

 If you want to know more about the technical details, then please visit the [Introduction](/docs/getting-started/beginning-tutorial).
 If you want to know more about this project's philosophy - then keep reading.